elaleph2411/certificates/README.md

-# certificates
+# Academic Certificates

-Academic and profesional certificates
+This repository contains official electronic certificates related to my academic training in Mathematics and Data Science.